Midas24k/most-expensive-logo-eva/README.md

 ## Tests:

 Tested using nodejs "Jest" package.
-The test used for the render methods can be found on shapes.test.js and logo.test.js scripts sheets.
+The test used for the render methods can be found on shapes.test.js and logo.test.js script sheets.

 ## Questions